lukaspfisterch/dbl-voting-registry/README.md

 ## DBL invariants demonstrated
 - **Normativity is expressed exclusively via DECISION events.**
 - **Observational events (PROOF) are non-interfering**: changing observational payload does not change digests.
+- **Ingress is mandatory**: all external inputs are admitted and frozen before any decision is made.

 Example (observational payload only):
 ```json